hyankov/robot_car/docs/README.md

 A: Its speed is 200 rpm.
 Torque is 0.68. current is 90 mA.
 All parameter are tested without loading.
 ```

+I have actually measured the motor usage at 180 mA without any loads.

 ```
 Q: Does this meet these specifications:brushed [versus brushless] dc motors 5v-9v 100ma to 500 ma with tires and integrated gearbox?
 A: Its motor power supply is 3V ~ 6V without without load.